Subnautica 2 Base Building Guide: Where ...

 How does base power work, and why does it control oxygen?

-This is the part that catches new players off guard.
+This catches new players every time.
 Power and oxygen are directly linked.
-As long as your base's energy supply exceeds its energy demand, the entire structure fills with unlimited breathable air.
-The moment power drops into a deficit, oxygen production goes offline, and your base becomes just another flooded room.
+As long as your base's energy supply exceeds its energy demand, the entire structure fills with breathable air.
+The moment power drops into a deficit, oxygen production shuts down and your base floods.

-You can monitor energy supply and demand in the top-left corner of the screen whenever you are near your base.
+You can monitor energy supply and demand in the top-left corner of the screen whenever you're near your base.

 Power source comparison